In Hong Kong, decades of wealth gains evaporate on China’s watch

 Lee said China hitting its economic growth target last year was “not particularly impressive” as Beijing set a relatively weak target.

-Analysts estimate that some $6 trillion – the equivalent of over one-quarter of the entire output of the US economy – has been wiped off stock markets in China and Hong Kong since early 2021.
+Analysts estimate that some $6 trillion – the equivalent of over one-quarter of the output of the US economy – has been wiped off stock markets in China and Hong Kong since early 2021.

 China’s CSI 300 Index, which measures the top 300 companies on the Shanghai and Shenzhen stock exchanges, has fallen more than 40 percent over the past three years, while the Hang Seng has fallen 50 percent over the same period, according to Bloomberg data.